Pyrotechnix/neuralNetwork2/README.md

 - Using softmax and multiclass cross entropy loss for last layer and cost function
 - Using NumPY for calculations
 - Currently has 1 hidden layer of 100 neurons
-- Should reach benchmark of 95% accuracy on MNIST
+- Achieved 95% test accuracy on unseen data using MNIST dataset